mulain/42_inception_of_things/p2/README.md

                 - `image: hashicorp/http-echo` Tells Kubernetes to pull and run this Docker image. http-echo is a simple server that responds with a fixed string.
                 - `args` These are command-line arguments passed to the container on start.
                 - `ports`
                     - `containerPort: 5678` Declares that the container listens on port 5678 internally.
-This doesn't expose it outside the cluster — it’s mostly informational for Kubernetes, but also used by Services.
+This doesn't expose it outside the cluster — it's mostly informational for Kubernetes, but also used by Services.

-## 🔗 Kubernetes Services
+## Kubernetes Services

 A Kubernetes Service is an abstraction that exposes a group of Pods under a stable network endpoint.
 It automatically load-balances traffic to the matching Pods using label selectors, even as Pods are created or destroyed.
 This allows other services or external clients to access the app reliably without needing to know individual Pod IPs.